Dodecanese Islands Motor Yacht Itinerary

 The Dodecanese Islands lie in a crescent chain along the Asian Turkish coast curving west towards Crete, and are suited to both motor and sailing yacht charters.
-A Dodecanese yacht charter vacation caters to a wide audience, they have rustic and rugged landscapes, clear blue ocean stretches and they are considered generally to be less touristy than the Cyclades and other parts of Greece.
-Greece is one of the most diverse countries, you would never say you are in the same country if you went to Mykonos and Athens in the same week due to the cultural and landscape differences.
+A Dodecanese yacht charter vacation caters to a wide audience, with their rustic and rugged landscapes, clear blue ocean stretches and generally less touristy than the Cyclades and other parts of Greece.
+Greece is one of the world's most diverse countries, and it's fair to say that if you went to Mykonos and Athens in the same week, you would be forgiven for thinking you had been to two different countries.

 While the Dodecanese islands are fairly bare of vegetation, several islands are abundant with natural springs, especially Kos and Rhodes (Rodos), which are also relatively green and wooded.
 Their inhabitants live off of farming, sponge-fishing (the Dodecanese forms the base of the Greek sponge-fishing fleet), and increasingly, tourism and luxury charters.